 Summary

-Umami is an open-source, privacy-friendly web analytics tool.
+Umami is an open source, privacy-friendly web analytics tool.
 It tracks pageviews and basic events without cookies or personal data.
 The lightweight script (~2 KB) loads fast and is GDPR/CCPA compliant by default.
-You can self-host it for free or use Umami Cloud with usage-based pricing.
+It's one of the simplest open source analytics tools to self-host, making it popular with developers who want a quick Google Analytics replacement.

 - Homepage: https://umami.is